akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Whether it was to the stone well, the barn, or to the wild forest, Goosie followed her, always.
 And yet, one morning, the yard gate stood open; it was not wide, just a crack, but enough for a goose to slip through.
 Beatrice stared at it, her heart climbing into her throat.

-“Goosie?”
+‘Goosie?’
 No answering honk.

 She ran to the pond, but it was empty and so were the reeds and the lane.

 Mother found her by the woodpile, tears already cutting tracks through the dust on her cheeks.

-“Hush now.”
+‘Hush now.’
 Mother knelt and took Beatrice’s hands.
-“Where would she go?”
+‘Where would she go?’

-“I don’t know!”
+‘I don’t know!’

-“Think, child.
+‘Think, child.
 Not with your tears.
 With your eyes.
-Where does Goosie go when she wants to be alone?”
+Where does Goosie go when she wants to be alone?’

 Beatrice sniffled.
-“The river.
+‘The river.
 The thicket by the bend.
-She hides there when the dogs bark.”
+She hides there when the dogs bark.’

-“Then that is where we look.”
+‘Then that is where we look.’

 Father appeared in the doorway, his face tight.
-“What is this?”
+‘What is this?’

-“Goosie is gone,” Mother said.
-“Beatrice thinks she may be at the river bend.”
+‘Goosie is gone,’ Mother said.
+‘Beatrice thinks she may be at the river bend.’

 Father grunted.
 He fetched a sack and a leather strap from the barn.
-“In case she is tangled,” and followed them down the lane.
+‘In case she is tangled,’ and followed them down the lane.
 He did not speak, but his eyes swept the ground, the brush, the sky.
 A warrior’s search.

 Then Beatrice heard a faint, rhythmic honking in the distance.